stfalcon/TinymceBundle/README.md

 > NOTE!
 This version of TinyMCE bundle contains TinyMCE version 4 and works only with Symfony version >= 2.1.
 To upgrade your configuration, please read UPGRADE.md

-Add TinyMCE bundle as a dependency to the composer.json of your application
+Add TinyMCE bundle as a dependency to the composer.json of your application with the following console command

-    "require": {
-        ...
-        "stfalcon/tinymce-bundle": "dev-master"
-        ...
-    },
+    composer require gibilogic/tinymce-bundle

 ## Add StfalconTinymceBundle to your application kernel.